aliakbarafzali/webScraping/README.md

 # La Liga Team Scraper

-This Python project scrapes detailed player information for selected La Liga teams from a given URL, allowing users to either display player data in the console or export it to a CSV file.
+This Python project scrapes detailed player information for selected La Liga teams from Transfrmarket, allowing users to either display player data in the console or export it to a CSV file.
 This project uses BeautifulSoup for HTML parsing, Requests for web requests, and CSV and JSON libraries for data handling.

 ## Features